Charlie Emig: After baseball

-In an interview when he was 99 years old, Emig discussed Henry Aaron's 714th home run and stated "I'm glad he got it. … He earned it just as well as the Babe."
+In an interview when he was 99 years old, Emig discussed Hank Aaron's 714th home run and stated "I'm glad he got it. … He earned it just as well as the Babe."
 In discussing other current players, Emig stated that "the only one I would take my hat off to is Johnny Bench.
 He's a great catcher and the catcher has more to do with winning the game than the pitcher."
 He also tells of when he and Flick first arrived in Louisville.
 "Elmer was a farm boy.
 He came in with a carpet grip and a bunch of bats his father had made for him.
 Everybody got a kick out of that.
 But he was everything a ball player could be."

-Charlie Emig turned 100 in 1975 and died in October of that year, in Oklahoma City, Oklahoma.
-He is buried in Memorial Park Cemetery, Oklahoma City, Oklahoma.
+Charlie Emig turned 100 in 1975 and died in October of that year, in Oklahoma City.
+He is buried in Memorial Park Cemetery, Oklahoma City.
 He was survived by his wife Eva, and his daughters, Virginia Mae Emig Abel and Beverly Joan Emig Murray.